Topsy and Eva

 Topsy and Eva is a 1927 American drama silent film directed by Del Lord and written by Catherine Chisholm Cushing, Scott Darling, Dudley Early and Lois Weber.
 D. W. Griffith also directed additional scenes.
-It is based on the two key female figures in Harriet Beecher Stowe's 1852 classic novel Uncle Tom's Cabin.
+It is based on the two key female figures in Harriet Beecher Stowe's 1852 novel Uncle Tom's Cabin.

 The film stars Rosetta Duncan, Vivian Duncan, Gibson Gowland, Noble Johnson and Marjorie Daw.
 The film was released on July 24, 1927, by United Artists.